tutorial the 4 basic cuts - featured image

-Published on January 19, 2021 – Reading Time: 10 minutes
+Published on January 19, 2021 – Reading Time: 6 minutes

 As promised here is the in-depth tutorial on how to start carving our little rectangle of wood.
-After having clarified the ideas on how to tackle our carving project, (didn’t you miss the article? 🤔 ) we can move on to learn the first 4 basic cuts.
-Once you’ve learned these you’ll have a wealth of knowledge that will allow you to tackle most of the jobs you have in mind, so it’s worth devoting some attention to them.
+After clearing our minds on how to approach our carving project, (didn’t you miss the article? 🤔) we can move on to learn the first 4 basic knife cuts of woodcarving.

 Before going into detail on this subject, I would like to make a quick safety note.
 The hobby you have chosen, woodcarving or so-called whittling, is very beautiful but it is also dangerous.
 Almost every day I scroll through my home page on instagram I see photos or stories of cuts (fortunately not serious!) to the fingers.
 They happen to everyone, even the most experienced so always be very careful.